 max_prepared_stmt_count = 100000

 100,000 is a suggested value but this will vary depending on threads and speed of system.
 A suggested formula is 2000 * number of Senzing threads + 500

 Networking used to be very straightforward, easy to monitor and manage.
 There was the exceptional case of devices hitting max packets per second or driver/OS/PCI bottlenecks but those were rare.

 The popularity of cloud environments extracts much of the network topology from the user.
-Your application and database could be on different sides of a datacenter (or continent) or even through very limited virtual systems.
-This cloud networking is often a black box and the hardest thing to troubleshoot.
+Your application and database could be on different sides of a data center (or continent) or even communicating through very limited virtual systems when they are co-located.
+Cloud networking is often a black box and the hardest component to troubleshoot.

 We have seen systems scale from 30 records per second to 1000 records per second simply by switching the type of underlying cloud network fabric:

-- Make sure your systems are as co-located as possible when provisioned
+- Make sure your systems are co-located as close as possible when provisioned

 - If there are options between virtual and physical switches, test with both options

 - Ask about both bandwidth and packets per second limits